 by Structured Settlement Watchdog

 Another Attempt to Vanish from Google Materials About Attempts to Vanish Materials?
-That's quite a mouthful, but it leads to an important topic for individuals and companies that publish quality content on the Internet.
+UCLA Professor Eugene Volokh's tongue twister leads to an important topic for individuals and companies that publish quality content on the Internet.

 In 1998, Congress passed the Digital Millennium Copyright Act (DMCA), which amended U.S. copyright law to address important

 parts of the relationship between copyright and the internet.
 The first main update and most relevant to our space is was establishing protections for online service providers in certain situations if their users engage in copyright infringement, including by creating the notice-and-takedown system, which allows copyright owners to inform online service providers about infringing material so it can be taken down.
 Some believe that the DMCA has its limitations.